slang-legacy/se1011/week1/questions.md

 ##Program
 Write a Java program that asks the user to input a number, collects the number that is inputted and displays that number using the GUI dialog box.
-Provide the screen shot of your result
+Provide the screen shot of your result.

+See `Main.java` & `Screenshot.png`.